What to Avoid During a Home Purchase

-Don't look for a new job.
-Lenders feel comfortable seeing a consistent work history on your application forms.
-Getting a new job may not affect your ability to qualify for a loan - particularly if you are going to be making more money.
-However, if you switch careers before your loan is approved, your process could fail or be slowed down.
+Don't go on a job search.
+Your recent work history should show stability.
+Getting a new job may not compromise your ability to qualify for a mortgage loan - particularly if you are going to be making more money.
+However, if you switch careers before you qualify, your loan process could fail or be bogged down.

-Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
-Your good faith money does not belong to the seller: it remains yours until closing.
-Any good faith funds are to be used for your expenses upon closing; some sellers might not know this.
-A neutral party, like an attorney can hold your deposit, or you may put it temporarily into a trust account until closing.
-The disposition of good faith funds, if your home purchase falls through, should be indicated in the purchase agreement with your seller.
+Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
+Your good faith deposit does not belong to the seller: it is actually yours until closing.
+The good faith funds are to be used for your expenses closing; some sellers may not understand this.
+It's advisable to put the funds into a trust account, or get an attorney to hold them until closing.
+If your sale falls through, the purchase contract should specify to whom this earnest money should go.

 At The Mortgage Exchange Service LLC, we answer questions about this process every day.
 Give us a call: 703.255-5810.